Yes it is. Amen. Thanks for stopping by.

-We’ve all read so many books, articles, blogs and listened to podcasts telling us why we should or should not write.
+We’ve all read so many books, articles, blogs, and listened to podcasts telling us why we should or should not write.
 Some of us have even purchased those packages promising us we could write the next best-seller.
-But in truth there really isn’t a right or wrong answer.
+But in truth, there really isn’t a right or wrong answer.
 Why?
 We just think it is because of all the famous writer’s formulas convincing us there has to be a successful method of doing this.
-By-passing the fact writing is not a formula.
+By-passing the fact that writing is not a formula.
 We were just read to believe there was one.

 Writer’s popularity or successes are just like prescription drugs.
 We may both take the same muscle relaxer, but based on our weight and age the doses vary.
-Therefore, if you take my prescription, in all probability, it will not work for you and vise versa.
+Therefore, if you take my prescription, in all probability, it will not work for you and vice versa.

 - Creation – You are always digging deeper to find the hidden treasures giving you a creative edge.